Patricia Clarkson on Why She Didn't Marry or Have Kids: ‘I’ve Had a Sexy-Ass Life’

 “[At] the end of the day, I loved working, and I grew up with great parents who sacrificed everything for me,” Clarkson told Bozzi.
 “And you have to really be committed to having children.
 You have to be a great parent, and I was afraid I couldn’t be.”
 She added, “I’m fine failing as an actor.
 I didn’t want to fail at being a parent.”

-Clarkson now looks back the advice she received from her mother with amusement.
+Clarkson now looks back on the advice she received from her mother with amusement.
 “My mother said, ‘Patty, I just don’t want you to wake up at 50 and be unhappy.’
 I woke up at 50 in stilettos and a thong,” she told Bozzi.
 “I’ve had a great, sexy-ass life.”

 Kudos to this woman.
 It’s really not said enough that choosing singledom and a child-free life is a perfectly valid option for women, when we’re told since childhood that our existential purpose is to breed and orient our lives around motherhood and domestic sacrifice.

-As for that tidbit about waking up at 50 “in stilettos and a thong,” in a world that wants woman above 40 to either shrivel up and die or raise grandchildren, I cannot emphasize this enough: Good for her!!
+As for that tidbit about waking up at 50 “in stilettos and a thong,” in a world that wants women above 40 to either shrivel up and die or raise grandchildren, I cannot emphasize this enough: Good for her!!
 The legendary one-liner now joins a hall of fame of equally iconic quotes in the vein of Kim Cattrall declaring, “I don’t want to be in a situation for even an hour where I’m not enjoying myself,” and Whoopi Goldberg saying of her opposition to marriage, “I don’t want somebody in my house.”

 Clarkson’s comments to Bozzi this week come after, in a 2013 interview with The Guardian, Clarkson—then 53—reflected on relationships with numerous “beautiful, extraordinary men in my life” and said she “wouldn’t change any of that.”
 But, she concluded, “I’ve never wanted to marry, I’ve never wanted children.
 I was born without that gene.”